In responding to a Jekyll pull request, I went digging around the way Ruby

 all the way through to the end.
 Lo, and behold!
 It walks right through

-!
+an optimization problems using sort!
 The key problem is that the sort

 block is allocating objects during every call.
 That’s a huge waste of